schar/comp-sem/exercises/week1.md

 Ok!
 Now that that's out of the way, let's warm up with some simple exercises.
 I've prepared a
 [`week1.hs`](https://raw.githubusercontent.com/schar/comp-sem/master/exercises/srcs/week1.hs)
-file that factors out all the code, and leaves some places for you to fill in the blanks.
-You can save it and open it right up with `ghci` (as described above).
+file that factors out all the code from this tutorial, and leaves some places for you to fill in the blanks.
+You can save it directly to your `~/haskell` directory (make sure that you save it with the `.hs` extension, not `.txt`!) and open it right up with `ghci` (as described above).
 I'll probably do this somewhat differently in coming weeks.

 Notice that `ghci` should successfully run `week1.hs`, but the output will be pretty boring.
 Here's what it looks like on my system: